What are the benefits of deep tissue massage?

 What is deep tissue massage?

-It is a technique principally used for treating musculoskeletal problems, such as sports injuries and strains.
+It is a technique primarily used to treat musculoskeletal problems, such as sports injuries and strains.
 It involves applying targeted pressure with deep and slow strokes to reach the inner layers of connective tissues and muscles.

-DTM assists in breaking up the scar tissues that result from an injury and decreasing the tension in the tissue and muscle.
-It can maintain fast healing through increased blood flow and reduced inflammation.
+DTM assists in breaking up scar tissue resulting from an injury and in decreasing tension in the tissue and muscle.
+It can promote rapid healing by increasing blood flow and reducing inflammation.

 Deep tissue includes manipulating the body’s deep tissue layers, including the supportive tissues that make up the joints, muscles, and fascia.